Railway Express Agency: Railway Express Agency

-Sixty-nine railroads would take over American Railway Express Inc. on 1 March 1929, under the Railway Express Agency.
+Sixty-nine railroads would take over American Railway Express Inc. on 1 March 1929, under the name Railway Express Agency.
 This takeover consisted of allocating 1,000 shares of stock, according to the levels of express revenue generated by a railroad.
-This prevented a single railroad from owning the company, as Pennsylvania Railroad received only 126 shares, New York Central 98 shares, and third and fourth highest Southern Pacific and Santa Fe with 46 shares each.
+This prevented a single railroad from owning the company, as the Pennsylvania Railroad received only 126 shares, New York Central 98 shares, and third and fourth highest stakes were Southern Pacific and Santa Fe with 46 shares each.
 Some of the smallest railroads to receive any shares, such as the Bangor & Aroostook, received only a single share.
 Share ownership was not required to participate in the Railway Express Agency, with share-less railroads still moving REA traffic.
 However they wouldn't receive profits from REA, which were paid out according to share ownership.
-A notable standout from the takeover was Southern Railway, which had its own railway express service, Southeastern Express Co, that remained independent until being taken over in 1938.
+A notable standout from the takeover was Southern Railway, which had its own railway express service, Southeastern Express, that remained independent until being taken over in 1938.